 The 2021 United Nations Climate Change Conference (COP26)

-The UN Climate Change Convention, held in Glasgow 1–12 November, represents the largest, global coming together to address climate change.
-The COP26 summit will bring parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on climate change.
+The UN Climate Change Convention, held in Glasgow 1–12 November, represented the largest, global coming together to address climate change.
+The COP26 summit brought parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on climate change.

-Our world-leading research academics will be joining others from academia, civil society, business, policymakers from across the UK and all over the world in the Blue Zone.
+Our world-leading research academics joined others from academia, civil society, business, policymakers from across the UK and all over the world in the Blue Zone.

 Friday 5 November, 08:00–09:30, Scientific Pavilion